EFAIL: Description

 In a variant of the attack, the attacker uses a vulnerability in the CBC (S/MIME) and CFB (OpenPGP) operating modes of the encryption algorithms used.
-This allows him to change the ciphertext by inserting gadgets.
+This allows them to change the ciphertext by inserting gadgets.
 As a side effect of this manipulation, the originally contained plain text becomes illegible.
 If this was known, the attacker can correct this by inserting additional gadgets.
 The attacker can hide unknown plain text by inserting certain HTML tags.
 The result is a message with a similar structure as described above.

 Mitigations

 Since the vulnerability is directed against the content of the email and not against the recipient, it is necessary that all recipients implement the countermeasures.
 These include: